iciis/moz-pro-alternatives/README.md

-# Best MozPro Alternatives to Boost Your SEO in 2025
+# Best Moz Pro Alternatives to Boost Your SEO in 2025

 If you’re looking to **optimize your website without breaking the bank**, Moz Pro may feel out of reach.
 While it's a powerful SEO tool, the cost can be a barrier for small businesses, freelancers, or beginners.